wachey-com/wachey-php/README.md

 ## Installation

+1. Install via composer typing `composer require wachey/api`
-1. Add the `Wachey\Api\Report` class to your PHP project.
+2. Add the `Wachey\Api\Report` class to your PHP project.
-2. Make sure you have a `.env` file in your `public_html` directory (or specify a custom path if needed).
+3. Make sure you have a `.env` file in your `public_html` directory (or specify a custom path if needed).
-3. In a non-Laravel environment, the `.env` file should contain your Wachey API credentials, such as:
+4. In a non-Laravel environment, the `.env` file should contain your Wachey API credentials, such as:

     ```env
     WACHEY_API_KEY=your_wachey_api_key